Free Shipping Over $50.

 What is CBD Oil?

 The ECS has two receptors, CB1 and CB2, and CBD interacts with both of them.
 CBD can potentially modulate the activity of various physiological processes, leading to a range of potential health benefits.
-For example, CBD is thought to reduce pain and inflammation by interacting with the body’s vanilloid receptors, which play a role in pain perception.
+For example, CBD is thought to reduce pain and inflammation by interacting with the body’s vanilloid receptors.
+These receptors are crucial to maintaining pain perception.

 The Origin of CBD Oil

-Although CBD may seem like a new invention, it was actually identified in 1940 when Roger Adams discovered it at the University of Illinois.
+Although CBD may seem a new invention, it was actually identified in 1940 when Roger Adams discovered the compound at the University of Illinois.

 The Origin of CBD Oil